xpack/logger-ts/README.md

 own projects.

-The `@xpack/logger` module can be imported in both TypeScript and JavaScript ES6 Node.js code:
+The `@xpack/logger` module can be imported in both TypeScript and JavaScript ES6 Node.js code with:

 ```typescript
 import { Logger } from '@xpack/logger'
 ```

-To include it in JavaScript CommonJS Node.js code with:
+To include it in JavaScript CommonJS Node.js code, use:

 ```javascript
 const { Logger } = request('@xpack/logger')